How to Handle lazy Writers and Their Get-Rich-Quick Schemes.

 Please Help Me

-I know all of you have tripped over (accidentally clicked On?) a Hub where the writer has a Profile that describes how hard their life is in their country.
+I know all of you have tripped over (accidentally clicked On?) an article where the writer has a Profile that describes how hard their life is in their country.

-And they usually go on about how they hope to make enough money on HP to support their families, or to help themselves get through school, etc.
+And they usually go on about how they hope to make enough money by writing to support their families, or to help themselves get through school, etc.

 These are the "Tear-Jerk" scammers, hoping to touch your sensitivities in some way just to make an easy buck.